DonatHalimi/sheero/README.md

 ---

-### **Facebook App ID and App Secret**
+### **Facebook App ID and App Secret Setup**

-Facebook credentials are needed for enabling Facebook login in your app.
-Follow these steps.
+Facebook OAuth credentials are required for integrating Facebook login into the application.
+Follow these steps:

 1. **Go to Meta for Developers:**
    - Visit [Meta for Developers](https://developers.facebook.com/).